Centre for Food Safety

 Local situation

 Due to the high level of inorganic arsenic present, consumption of a relatively small amount of hijiki can significantly increase the dietary exposure to arsenic.
 Further safety assessment showed that occasional consumption of small amount of hijiki is unlikely to cause adverse health effect.
-However, vegetarians and people who are fond of hijiki are at greater risk.
+However, people who are fond of hijiki are at greater risk.

 Advice to public